 The Aplomb Project is a 501(c)3 organization that uses the transformative power of art to uplift trauma survivors, promote creative healing and present inclusive artistic opportunities.
+With suppport from donors and sponsors we:

 Danielle has been painting hyper-realist portraits with mixed media fabric elements since graduating with a BFA from UMASS Amherst in 2007.
 Festa began painting her cousin who opened up about experiencing childhood incest.
 What started as a cathartic expression of personal pain and observed strength emerging from her cousin has evolved into a full fledged project.
 She is honored to create and give portraits to individuals that trust her to reflect back the resilience she sees.
 Textile plays an important role in the survivor paintings as it represents the choice each survivor makes to portray their own empowerment.
 In addition to painting the portraits and spearheading the community programming, Danielle has a background in graphic design and web design that enables her to run a full range of operations for the organization.
 Listen to a podcast Danielle was featured on here.